 Yes, there are voices cautioning about harsh penalties.
 Rep. Anna Eskamani notes that “there is no clear data [that] enhanced penalties reduce crime,” suggesting a need to explore alternative tactics.
 Still, Florida joins other states cracking down—some even requiring speed-limiting technology in vehicles under speed‑control laws.

-• Driving 75 mph in a 25 mph zone?
-You’re legally in the crosshairs.
+- Driving 75 mph in a 25 mph zone?
+You’re legally in the crosshairs to go automatically before a judge.

-• Habitual fast drivers: Prepare for license suspension.
+- Habitual fast drivers: It’s now easier to face license suspension.
 Even good drivers caught at extreme speeds face serious consequences.

 The Ticket Clinic Can Help